acenet-arc/cpp_as_a_second_language/setup.md

 permalink: /setup/
 ---

 We will be working on a Compute Canada (CC) or virtual cluster with all the tools we will need already installed.
-You will need a method of connecting to either a CC cluster, or our virtual cluster, which means you will need a method of connection to them using [SSH](https://docs.computecanada.ca/wiki/SSH).
+You will need a method of connecting to either a CC cluster, or our virtual cluster, which means you will need a method of connecting to them using [SSH](https://docs.computecanada.ca/wiki/SSH).

 ## Getting a Compute Canada account
 Before arriving for the course, if you can, it is strongly recommended to get a Compute Canada account.
 Getting a Compute Canada account usually takes a few business days.
 Ensuring you have a Compute Canada account at least a week before the course begins is recommended.

 ### To get a Compute Canada account